parodos-dev/parodos/workflow-engine/README.md

 - WorkContext: Resource passed into Work (can contain arguments for execution or the results of the work)
 - WorkReport: Returned from Work after its execution, useful in determining if the Work execution was successful

-Should Parodos decide to replace Easy Flow, these contracts provide a good measure of the needs of the project.
+Should Parodos decide to replace Easy Flow, these contracts provide a good measure of the needs of Parodos.

 To learn more about how to use these Workflows, please refer to the Wiki: https://github.com/j-easy/easy-flows/wiki

 Big thank you to Mahmoud Ben Hassine (https://github.com/fmbenhassine) for creating this project.

+# Author

+Luke Shannon (Github: lshannon)